 18 out of 21 people found this review helpfulwrite a review of this game

 read more reviews by אולג 小奥

 read more reviews for this game

-The GoodFinal Fantasy IX is a complete antipode to the previous game.
-The eighth tried to reform the gameplay system and mix fantasy with teenage soap opera; the ninth is all about going "back to the roots".
+The GoodAt first, Final Fantasy IX seems like a complete antipodes to the previous game.
+The eighth tried to reform the gameplay system and mix fantasy with teenage soap opera; the ninth is self-proclaimed "back to the roots".

-Final Fantasy IX has the best character cast in the series; but it also has some of the most annoying characters.
-They just had to have a spoiled little girl who seems to have a crush on the protagonist; I can't stand this particular character stereotype.
+Final Fantasy IX has some of the best characters in the series, but also some of the most annoying ones.
+They just had to have a little girl who seems to have a crush on the protagonist; I can't stand this particular character stereotype.
 Kuja is an interesting character on paper, and his motivations are believable; but his graphical design made me cringe.
 What is it with the Japanese and their fondness of effeminate men?..